jtheiner/LegoBrickClassification/README.md

 ### Transfer Learning
 For first tests, we use Transfer Learning with the aim to retrain existing network architectures like VGG19 trained on [ImageNet][3].
 This allows a model creation with significantly reduced training data and time.
 We simply cut the last layer(s) and retrain with our classes. `train_model.py -d='image dataset directory'` builds the train and test set from the generated images and retrains the VGG19.
-Retrained with 45 partly similar classes and selected 100 instances per class, the accuracy  is around 80%, but has the capability for improvement.
+Selected 45 partly similar classes and retrained on 100 instances per class, the accuracy is around 80%, but has the capability for improvement.

 ### Todo
 - [x] Dataset Generation: Find optimal parameters in `config.json` and use random brick colors
-- [ ] (Re-)train different CNN architectures like VGG-16 and test performance for different settings (number of classes, images per class, training parameters).
+- [ ] (Re-)train different CNN architectures like VGG-19 and test performance for different settings (number of classes, images per class, training parameters).
 - [ ] Optimize Transfer Learning approach
+- [ ] Train from scratch

 [1]: https://jacquesmattheij.com/sorting-two-metric-tons-of-lego/